petrbouda/reactor-playground/sharing-resources/README.md

-# Sharing Resources among all Netty-based framework (servers and clients) in one App
+# Sharing Event-Loop-Group among all Netty-based frameworks (servers and clients) in a App

 ### Defaults
 ```